cybersamurai2410/graph_analysis_multi-agents/README.md

 # Graph Analysis using Multi-Agent Collaboration with LLMs
-Reimplemention of the research paper [GraphTeam: Facilitating Large Language Model-based Graph Analysis via Multi-Agent Collaboration](https://arxiv.org/pdf/2410.18032v2) to develop multi-agent systems optimized for understanding data within graph representations.
+Reimplemention of the research paper [GraphTeam: Facilitating Large Language Model-based Graph Analysis via Multi-Agent Collaboration](https://arxiv.org/pdf/2410.18032v2) to develop multi-agent systems optimized for understanding data within graph representations using OpenAI GPT LLM.
 The research achieved state-of-the-art performance with an average 25.85% improvement over the best baseline in terms of accuracy.

 **Multi-Agent System:**
 1. Input-Output Normalization Module